Sheila Majid: Music career

 At the time, Indonesia had a burgeoning music scene with the rise of Pop kreatif, a genre that flourished amid the increasing liberalization of the creative industry.
 Drawing inspiration from Japan's City pop, Pop kreatif reflected the cosmopolitan aspirations and modern lifestyles of Indonesian youth.
 Sheila Majid's blend of jazz, R&B, and pop perfectly aligned with the sound and sensibilities with the genre and thus resonated strongly with the emerging tastes of Indonesian audiences.
 Taking note of the success of her Malay songs in Indonesia, she released the first single released for this album was ‘Sinaran’, followed by the second single, ‘Antara Anyer dan Jakarta’ dedicated for the Indonesian market.
 Popularity in Indonesia from the 'Sinaran' single alone has boosted Sheila from a regional oddity to an international name as ‘Sinaran’ became the first Malay song to top the charts on Radio Sapporo station, in Tokyo.
 It was also listed at number 38 on Radio Osaka's Carta Top 40.

 Sheila's success in Indonesia was exceptional, captivating audiences in major cities like Bandung and Yogyakarta.
 Despite criticism from some Indonesian media in questioning her popularity and her Malaysian origins, her popularity soared, and she became the first non-Indonesian artist to win the prestigious BASF Award (now the Anugerah Musik Indonesia) for Best Female R&B Artist in 1987 which had never been achieved by a non-Indonesian artist.
 Her success in Indonesia was further strengthened with a concert tour in 10 cities around the country in June 1988.
+By 1989, Sheila Majid had also recorded "Dia", a song written by Indonesian composer Randy Anwar and earlier popularised by Vina Panduwinata.

 She was invited to perform at the Tokyo Music Festival in 1989.
 At the same time, she made history when she won a platinum award for her album Warna in 1988.
 Through a poll conducted by the New Straits Times newspaper, she was voted as the readers' choice star for four consecutive years between 1987 and 1990.

+In 2024, Amids the resurgence of city pop/pop kreatif inspired trends, Sheila Majid has seen a revival among the Indonesian-Malaysian music industry.
+She collaborated with the Indonesian DJ duo Diskoria in a concert in Kuala Lumpur, blending her music with Indonesian disco and funk influences.
+In a VOI interview, Sheila Majid revealed that she had idolized Indonesian pop kreatif singer Vina Panduwinata for a very long time and expressed her desire to collaborate if the opportunity arose.

 Honours

-On 24 October 2008, Sheila became the only local artist to receive the Darjah Indera Mahkota Pahang (DIMP) which carries the title of Dato’ in conjunction with the 78th Birthday of the Sultan of Pahang, Sultan Ahmad Shah at the Abu Bakar Palace in Pekan, Pahang.
+On 24 October 2008, Sheila became the only local artist to receive the Darjah Indera Mahkota Pahang (DIMP) which carries the title of Dato' in conjunction with the 78th Birthday of the Sultan of Pahang, Sultan Ahmad Shah at the Abu Bakar Palace in Pekan, Pahang.

+On 1 August 2026, Sheila was granted the Darjah Sri Sultan Ahmad Shah (SSAP) which carries the title of Dato' Sri in conjunction with the 67th Birthday of the Sultan of Pahang, Al-Sultan Abdullah at the Abdulaziz Palace in Kuantan, Pahang.